 I shared my personal experience above to act as a conversation starter in your head.

-Now you see the inner workings of my mind, you see that you aren’t alone with that sense of something missing.
-You also saw that pursuit of personal goals may be at the detriment to the kosher life you’re living now.
+Now you see the inner workings of my mind, you see that you aren’t alone with that sense of something missing and a desire to do more.
+You also see that pursuit of mission can come at the expense of your comfortable life.

 Rarely does pursuit of your mission make your life easier.